HedgehogDevelopment/BuildExtensions/ReadMe.md

 ================================

-# Hedehog Development Build Extensions #
+# Hedgehog Development Build Extensions #

 This repository contains a set of projects that are designed to help you create automated deployments.
 These tools are designed to work with [Team Development for Sitecore](http://www.hhogdev.com/products/team-development-for-sitecore/overview.aspx) and MS Build.